mark-ruddy/neurorecovery/report/report_neurorecovery.md

 # Abstract
 Strokes affect people worldwide, and in up to 40% of cases stroke survivors suffer from permanent upper limb paralysis [1].
 Rehabilitation with physical practice has been shown to lead to enhanced recovery of paralyzed limbs among stroke sufferers [2].
 Rehabilitation with therapists can be expensive and difficult to travel to, so patients can not reach the full recovery possible in all cases.

 The NeuroRecovery app aims to solve this gap, by allowing patients to access exercise sessions at home on any device that supports a web browser, such as phones or laptops.
 It also aims to increase remote connectivity between patients and therapists, by scheduling of exercise sessions followed by a video call with the therapist.
-This is expected to increase patients recovery from post-stroke upper-limb and lower-limb paralysis.
+This is expected to increase patients recovery from post-stroke upper and lower limb paralysis.

 - [Abstract](#abstract)
 - [Background](#background)